skwp/dotfiles/README.md

  * EasyMotion - hit ,<esc> (forward) or ,<Shift-Esc> (back) and watch the magic happen.
 Just type the letters and jump directly to your target - in the provided vimrc the keys are optimized for home row mostly.
 Using @skwp modified EasyMotion which uses vimperator-style two character targets.
  * LustyJuggler/Explorer - hit B, type buf name to match a buffer, or type S and use the home row keys to select a buffer
  * TagBar - hit ,T to see a list of methods in a class (uses ctags)
- * CtrlP - Ctrl-p or ,t to find a file
+ * CtrlP - ,t to find a file
+ * Visual-star-search - make the * (star) search in visual mode behave like expected: searching for the whole selection instead of just the word under the cursor.

 #### Git